ssirekumar/POIRE/README.md

 of the POI library.
 Its has so many methods for working with the excel files.
 These methods will work on the both the Excel formats .xls and .xlsx files.

+This excel library API mainly usefull for developmet and mainly useful for Testing Automation.

+Example Methods on Excel: